epa058/Lichtenberg-Figures/README.md

 ## FAQ

-#### Why did you start this project?
+#### Q: Why did you start this project?

-Because my CV is only half a page long.
+A: Because my CV is only half a page long.

-#### Your figures don't really look like Lichtenberg figures...
+#### Q: Your figures don't really look like Lichtenberg figures...

-Your face doesn't really look like a face.
+A: Your face doesn't really look like a face.
 Whatever dude.
 I'm working on it.

 ## Feedback